subbota-a/coral/README.md

 ### `nursery_task<T>`

-Similar to `task<T>`, but provides access to a `nursery` object that allows spawning an unlimited number of child coroutines in a "fire-and-forget" style in terms of parent doesn't receive the result of child coroutines execution.
-But `nursery_task<T>` completes only after all children complete.
+Similar to `task<T>`, but provides access to a `nursery` object for spawning child coroutines in a "fire-and-forget" style.
+The parent does not receive the results of child coroutine execution, but `nursery_task<T>` only completes after all children complete.

-_Causion!_ Nursery coroutine's local variables are destroyed before all children coroutine completes, so don't pass references to local variables to child coroutines.
+_Caution!_ The nursery coroutine's local variables are destroyed before all child coroutines complete, so don't pass references to local variables to child coroutines.

 ```c++
 #include <coral/nursery.hpp>